Luthfillah31/Online-Retail-Dashboard/README.md

 Ever wondered who your best customers are?
 Or which products are *really* flying off the digital shelves?
 This interactive dashboard transforms raw online retail data into actionable business intelligence.

-Built with Streamlit, this tool provides a two-pronged view of your e-commerce world: a high-level **Sales Dashboard** and a deep-dive **RFM Customer Segmentation Analysis**.
+Built with Streamlit, this tool provides a two-pronged view of your e-commerce world: **Sales Dashboard** and a deep-dive **RFM Customer Segmentation Analysis**.
 Stop guessing and start making data-driven decisions! 💡

 ### 🚀 [View the Live Demo Here!](https://online-retail-dashboard-by-luthfillah.streamlit.app/)